Sash windows painting using paint spraying. Timber sash windows painting guide.

 If you want to find out more about sash window painting, you’ve come to the right place.
-Chameleon offers window restoration services that include paint spraying for your sash and casement windows.
+Chameleon Wooden Windows Restoration & Decoration offers professional wooden window painting services as well as sash window refurbishment and sash window double glazing and we know a great deal about timber windows maintenance.

-There are a few telltale signs that it’s time to have your sash windows repainted, including:
+There are a few telltale signs that it’s time to have your wooden sash windows repainted, including:

-Newly installed windows will typically need repainting between 10 and 20 years after installation, depending on their quality, the amount of UV exposure they receive and the paint colour (darker colours absorb more UV light and can degrade faster).
+Newly installed windows will typically need repainting between 6 and 10 years after installation, depending on their quality, the amount of UV exposure they receive and the paint colour (darker colours absorb more UV light and can degrade faster).

 Older sash windows need more upkeep, with a typical maintenance cycle of around 3 to 5 years.

-However, with the proper restoration, your sash windows can be repaired and the maintenance cycle pushed back to around 10 years.
+However, with the proper sash window refurbishment, your sash windows can be repaired and the maintenance cycle pushed back to around 10 years.

-Painting with a brush is effective indoors and reduces the need to cover a large area with masking paper and tape.
+Painting with a paint brush is effective indoors and reduces the need to cover a large area with masking paper and tape for paint spraying.

-It’s also good for those on a budget, who lack the proper equipment to spray paint or properties with only a small number of windows to cover.
+It’s also good for those on a budget if you do not have a paint sprayer or properties with only a small number of windows to cover.

 If you’re completing the job alone, brush painting is the way to go.